 The CPT recommends the OFL for this stock be based on the Tier 3 control rule.
 Application of the Tier 3 control rule requires a set of years for defining average recruitment corresponding to B{MSY} under prevailing environmental conditions.
-This recommended time period is 1982 - 2019; the 1982-and-onwards time period has been used in previous OFL determination and follows the most recent recommendation of the SSC.
+This recommended time period is 1982 - 2019.
+The 1982-and-onwards time period had been used in previous OFL determinations, but this year a decision was made to exclude the recruitment estimate for the terminal year in this calculation.
+This estimate is extremely uncertain this year due to the lack of survey information.

-Based on the estimated biomass at 15 February 2019, the stock is at Tier 3b.
-The F{MSY} proxy ($F{35\%}$) is 1.18 yr-1, and the 2019/20 F{OFL} is 1.08 yr-1 under the Tier 3b OFL Control Rule, which results in a total male and female OFL of 28.86 kt.
-The CPT recommends a 20% buffer to account for model uncertainty and stock productivity uncertainty be applied to the OFL to set ABC = 23.09 kt.
-The 20% buffer is the same that the SSC recommended for determination of the 2018/19 ABC.
+Based on the estimated biomass at 15 February 2020, the stock is at 96% of B{MSY} , and therefore is in Tier 3b.
+The F{MSY} proxy ($F{35\%}$) is 0.98 yr-1, and the 2020/21 FoFL is 0.94 yr-1 under the Tier 3b OFL Control Rule, which results in a total OFL of 21.13 kt.
+The CPT recommends a 20% buffer to account for model uncertainty and stock productivity uncertainty be applied to the OFL to set ABC = 16.90 kt.
+The 20% buffer is the same that the SSC recommended for determination of the 2019/20 ABC.
+The CPT concluded that no additional buffer was needed to account for the cancelled NMFS EBS bottom trawl survey in 2020.